1.0 ADBox test execution results

 | verification-method | T |

-2.8 TCER: Validate RADAR log volume growth anomaly detector TRB-015
+2.8 TCER: RADAR log volume growth anomaly detector TRB-015

 Relevant test environment and configuration details